riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Here’s a full version of your 2025 performance objectives, tailored to your planned work on GitLab CI/CD, solving pipeline issues, and addressing AWS Config issues:

+Subject: Confirmation on Toggle Management DynamoDB Usage

+Hi all,

+Could you please confirm whether the Toggle Management DynamoDB is being used in your account?

+Currently, I see the following accounts listed in the Toggle Management product.

+Once the product is updated to the V3 version (which includes AWS Backup tagging), you will need to provision it in the Production account.

+Looking forward to your confirmation.

+Best regards,
+[Your Name]

 ---

 1. Drive Simplicity and Efficiency, Seek Out Every Opportunity to Automate